IS-206/Freele/README.md

 Mirza Cirikovic

-The main prupose of the project is to learn more about java programming, hosting, and database.
+The main prupose of the project is to learn more about java programming, hosting.

 We are a dedicated group that appreciate feedbacks!